Koji Tsuzurabara

-Koji Tsuzurabara (黒葛原 浩二, Tsuzurabara Koji) is a Japanese volleyball coach who was the last head coach of the Philippine women's club Petro Gazz Angels of the Premier Volleyball League since 2024.
+Koji Tsuzurabara (黒葛原 浩二, Tsuzurabara Koji) is a Japanese volleyball coach who is the head coach of the Philippine women's club Farm Fresh Foxies of the Premier Volleyball League since 2026.

 Career

 Early years

 Tsuzurabara was a Hitachi Musashi women's team assistant coach under Olympic coach Shigeo Yamada.
-From 1997 to 2008, Tsuzurabara has coached for various teams in the Asia-Pacific region; He was coach of Saudi Arabian club Al-Hedayah and New Zealand club Hamilton as well as the national teams of Burma, Malaysia, and Thailand's under-20 and under-21 programs.
+From 1997 to 2008, Tsuzurabara has coached for various teams in the Asia-Pacific region; he was coach of Saudi Arabian club Al-Hedayah and New Zealand club Hamilton as well as the national teams of Burma, Malaysia, and Thailand's under-20 and under-21 programs.

 In 2008, Tsuzurabara became coach of the Oita Miyoshi Weisse Adler of the V.Premier League in Japan.

 Chinese Taipei

 From 2019 to 2022, Tsuzurabara was head coach of the Chinese Taipei women's national team.
 He led the squad which took part at the 2019 FIVB Women's Volleyball Challenger Cup in Peru and the 2022 Asian Women's Volleyball Cup in the Philippines.
 He also mentored the Chinese Taipei youth team which played in the 2019 Asian Women's U23 Volleyball Championship in Vietnam.